 Be more aware of what you allow into your home—tv shows, music, books, social media, etc.

-8"Draw near to God, and he will draw near to you.
+"Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded."
-(James 4:8)
+James 4:8 NIV

 Don’t just live life—pray it.
 Pray for wisdom.
 Pray for answers.
 Pray for guidance.

 5"Trust in the Lord with all your heart, and do not lean on your own understanding.
 6In all your ways acknowledge him, and he will make straight your paths.
 7Be not wise in your own eyes; fear the Lord, and turn away from evil.
 8It will be healing to your flesh and refreshment to your bones."
-(Proverbs 3:5-8)
+Proverbs 3:5-8 NIV

-When you make time for Jesus in your home, it doesn’t require you to find extra hours in the day.
-It simply means including Jesus…making Him a part of each part of your day by:
+When you spend time with God in your home, it doesn’t require you to find extra hours in the day.
+It simply means including God…making Him a part of each part of your day by:

-Jesus warns us against being lukewarm (Revelation 3:16).
+God warns us against being lukewarm (Revelation 3:16).
 Don’t let this be you.
-Make time for Jesus all day, every day.
+Spend time with God all day, every day.

 "19Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
-(Matthew 28:19-20)
+Matthew 28:19-20 NIV

 Jesus spoke these words to His disciples just before He returned to heaven.
 His disciples…fishermen, a tax collector, an anti-government radical, and a man who could have been from Missouri (he had to see it to believe it).
 Do you notice that none of these men were training to be in the ministry before Jesus called them?
 That didn’t matter, though.
 When Jesus called, they answered.
 They were willing to make time for Jesus while they worked.